Is My Dog Overweight: What Dog Owners Should Know

 Arthritis and Hip Dysplasia

 While it is true that some dogs may contract either of these conditions whether or not they are overweight, being overweight makes both arthritis and hip dysplasia in dogs much more likely.
-If your dog weighs too much, their joints will suffer as well.
+If your dog weighs too much, their joints will suffer as well with either arthritis or hip dysplasia.

 Dogs who are extremely overweight may have trouble breathing.
 They may not be able to get up, walk around, or play very well without struggling to breathe, which can be very dangerous.
 By keeping your dog at a healthy weight, you can help them breathe better, too.